Cuisine of Veracruz: Veracruz coffee

-The state of Veracruz is the second largest producer of coffee, in Mexico after Chiapas, with about 153,000 hectares under cultivation.
+The state of Veracruz is the second largest producer of coffee in Mexico after Chiapas, with about 153,000 hectares under cultivation.
 Most producers are small, with 90,000 in the state, with about 300,000 directly involved in its production.
 It is grown in 94 municipalities, especially in the mountain areas of Xalapa, Coatepec and Orizaba, where it is sold not only for drinking but also used to flavor candies and baked goods.
 However, the best known place in the state to drink coffee is La Gran Parroquia, located in the city of Veracruz.
 It is best known for its strong, espresso-like coffee which is mixed with hot milk, called café con leche.

 Promotion of the cuisine

 As part of its tourism industry, the state has actively promoted its cuisine both in Mexico and internationally.
 The capital and the nearby city of Boca del Rio is the center of the state's gastronomic scene.
 The Hotel Fiesta Americana and the Villa Rica Restaurant in the city of Veracruz host the annual Festival de la Cocina Veracruzana (Veracruz Cuisine Festival).
 The festival focuses on the state's seafood specialties, there are also dishes made with beef and chicken.
 The capital also holds an annual gastronomic festival dedicated to vanilla.

 Restaurant owners in Alvarado, Veracruz earned a Guinness World Records title for the largest preparation of arroz a la tumbada in the world in 1995.
 It weighed five tons after cooking and fed 10,500 people.
 José Burela Picazzo is a Veracruz native and professional chef who has promoted the cuisine worldwide.
 Chef Zarela Martinez has written about Veracruz cuisine (Zarela's Veracruz) along with that of Oaxaca.
-Anthropologist, writer and restauranteur Raquel Torres Cerdán has held an important role in the preservation and recording of the indigenous cuisines of the region.
+Anthropologist, writer and restaurateur Raquel Torres Cerdán has held an important role in the preservation and recording of the indigenous cuisines of the region.